alan-turing-institute/TuringDataStories/README.md

 ### How to Read Stories

-Our stories are published online via fastpages.
-You can check them out [here](https://alan-turing-institute.github.io/TuringDataStories-fastpages/).
+Our stories are published online using Quarto and GitHub Pages.
+You can check them out [here](https://alan-turing-institute.github.io/TuringDataStories/).

 Alternatively, click the binder badge at the top of this README to load an interactive version of our stories.

+To build the website locally, install [Quarto](https://quarto.org/) and run `quarto render` from the top-level directory of this repository.
+You can also use `quarto preview` to launch a local dev server.
+Note that Quarto uses precalculated outputs for each notebook cell.

 Another option is to run the notebooks locally yourself.
 To do this, we recommend [installing](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) conda, cloning this repository, and then [setting up an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using
 ```